Bastiantigelaar/PYVISA_SIGLENT/README.md

-# Basic GUI with SIGLENT FUNCTION GENERATER
+# Basic GUI with PYVISA for scope and function generator

 based on the programming guide of siglent and tektronix. right now i am working on the scope functions and the looks of the gui.